Skip to content

 Energize your body while gaining flexibility and strength through the practice of yoga.
 Using yoga poses, you will stretch and tone muscles while strengthening joints and improving your balance.
 This class is designed for people of all abilities.
 Space permitting, in person drop ins are allowed for a fee of $12 paid by check or cash (please bring correct change).
 Please wear comfortable clothing, bring a yoga mat and a bottle of water.
 You will be provided with a link prior to class.

-• Pickleball Clinic - Advanced Beginner
+• Pickleball Lessons - Beginner

 • Yoga - Hatha Flow